-Welcome to News In Education for the 2012-13 school year.
-We pack this website with exciting, skills-building activities, games, puzzles and more, updated weekly throughout the year.
+Welcome to News In Education for the Summer Session, 2014.
+We pack this website with exciting, skills-building activities, games, puzzles and more, updated weekly.
 Visit every day for something new and interesting to share with students; invite parents to take a look, too.
 NIE is where enthusiasm for learning grows!

 To register your class, click on the tab above and enter the information requested.
 Then select the newspaper you want your students to access and you will receive a user name and password to share with your class.

 We also invite you to visit the Celebrate New Jersey website for more inspiring ways to lead your students to a better understanding and appreciation of the state they call home: www.celebratenj.org